ComposableFi/composable/docs/docs/internal/currency.md

 - A risky approach is to embed direct trust to bridges via the configured ratio of transferred currencies to be 1 to 1.
 - Use trustless decentralized bridging.
 With this solution, there is proof of equivalence, making it the lowest risk.
 For example, IBC MMR or XCMP `Reserver Transfer`.

-For more details, read XCVM documentation regarding security and the risks of choosing bridges (relayers).
+For more details, read CVM documentation regarding security and the risks of choosing bridges (relayers).

 **Example**